Earl R. Fox

-Earl Russell Fox (September 19, 1919 – September 19, 2012) was an American Coast Guard veteran who is best known for, upon his retirement in November 1999, being the last active American service member who served during the Second World War.
+Earl Russell H. Fox (September 19, 1919 – September 19, 2012) was an American physician and commissioned officer who served in the Navy and later in the United States Public Health Service Commissioned Corps detailed to the Coast Guard.
+Upon his retirement in November 1999, he was the last active-duty member of a United States uniformed service who had served during the Second World War.

 Early life

 Earl Fox was born on September 19, 1919 in Fort Eustis, Virginia to Nellie Sweet Fox and Earl Judson Fox.
 Believed to be stillborn, Fox was left for dead by doctors attending to his mother, who only returned after they had heard him crying from another room.
 At age 7, Fox's father died in a car accident, leaving his mother to have to raise him and his two brothers.